Visiting the Archives

 Permitted photocopying of materials for scholarly use will be granted in accordance with the Fair Use provisions of the Copyright Act.

-Users cannot quote or publish materials from WGBH archival collections without first obtaining the written permission of WGBH Educational Foundation.
+Users cannot quote or publish materials from GBH archival collections without first obtaining the written permission of GBH Educational Foundation.
 Users must submit a copy of all portions of their intended final work with their request for permission.
-Researchers must agree to credit WGBH Media Library and Archives in any work which references, incorporates, or quotes MLA’s materials and must provide MLA with one copy of the finished work free of charge (such as a book, paper, thesis, article, or film).
+Researchers must agree to credit GBH Archives in any work which references, incorporates, or quotes MLA’s materials and must provide GBH Archives with one copy of the finished work free of charge (such as a book, paper, thesis, article, or film).
 Permission to quote or publish archival materials is granted on a case-by-case basis and will require a written license agreement.
-User visits to MLA will be scheduled according to the time sensitivity of a researcher’s project.
+User visits to GBH Archives will be scheduled according to the time sensitivity of a researcher’s project.

-Researchers should keep in mind the following fees associated with using archival materials at WGBH.
+Researchers should keep in mind the following fees associated with using archival materials at GBH.

-- Duplication: If any requested material requires reformatting, the researcher shall be responsible for transfer costs and the newly formatted version will remain at the MLA.
-The MLA will not provide a personal copy of the work for the researcher.
-Please be aware that due to legal restrictions and copyright issues, the MLA is unable to provide researchers or the general public with personal copies of materials.
+- Duplication: If any requested material requires reformatting, the researcher shall be responsible for transfer costs and the newly formatted version will remain at the GBH Archives.
+The GBH Archives will not provide a personal copy of the work for the researcher.
+Please be aware that due to legal restrictions and copyright issues, the GBH Archives is unable to provide researchers or the general public with personal copies of materials.

-- Photocopying: MLA charges $0.25 per photocopy for a standard 8.5″ x 11″ page.
+- Photocopying: GBH Archives charges $0.25 per photocopy for a standard 8.5″ x 11″ page.
 If a researcher requires larger copies, or needs between 30 and 50 pages, a special fee may be arranged on-site at the Archives’ discretion.